NCAR/wrf_hydro_docker/development/README.md

 c-preprocessed files are not moved back to the host.
 So the state of the source repo (the untracked files) remains unchanged.

+No one who cares about windows has yet to contribute to make this generalizable beyond OSX

 # Requirements

 The `wrf_hydro_tools` repository must be installed with the proper